 This tasty sandwich recipe is easily customized to your tastes, and what you have on hand.
 Here are some great substitutions and additions you can make to make this sandwich your own!

-- No Jewish rye bread?
-Try pumpernickel, marble rye, or even sourdough! his sandwich can also be made using gluten-free bread!
+| Bread options | Try pumpernickel, marble rye, or sourdough in place of the Rye bread.
+This sandwich can also be made using gluten-free bread! |

 Pastrami Sandwich Recipe